 Roma communities often live on the fringes of mainstream society.
 The multi-dimensional discrimination and intersectional inequalities that Roma women face often leads to their marginalisation.
 Marginalisation leads to isolation and neglect.
 Isolation is one of the major factors that fosters and sustains gender-based violence and domestic violence.
-To avoid marginalisation, there is a need for addressing gender-based violence against Roma women through intersectional lenses.
+There is a need for addressing gender-based violence against Roma women through intersectional lenses.

-Part 2: Active involvement and participation of Roma women and NGOs in the development of programmes addressing gender-based violence
+Part 2: The active involvement and participation of Roma women and NGOs in the development of programmes addressing gender-based violence